UCYT5040/eso-rpg-archived/README.md

 ### Notes

-- It is up to you to decide the dialouge.
-Each NPC has a dialouge ID.
+- It is up to you to decide the dialogue.
+Each NPC has a dialogue ID.
 - Blocks have IDs that correspond to the blocks type.
 You can decide what each type is.

 ## Language Basics